motlounglerato7-stack/motlounglerato7-stack/README.md

 ## About Me
 - I am in a Software Development and Data Analytics program
-- Currently learning Java programming
+- Developing software solutions using Java and object-oriented programming principles.
 - Interested in cybersecurity and software development
 - Building my GitHub portfolio through practical projects